City offices, grocery stores, Desi services, temples & community resources.

 Register your address (Anmeldung) within 14 days of moving to Berlin.
 Without this, you can’t open a bank account, get your tax ID, or apply for a residence permit.

-Since October 2024, Berlin allows online Anmeldung for main residence (Hauptwohnsitz).
+Online Anmeldung is Since October 2024, Berlin allows online Anmeldung for main residence (Hauptwohnsitz).
 You receive the Meldebescheinigung by post within 1-2 weeks.
 However, many prefer in-person to get the document immediately.

 1.1.1